Anna Harrison: Marriage and family

 Symmes met William Henry Harrison during a visit to Lexington, Kentucky, to see her sister Maria.
 Despite her father's disapproval, she began a courtship with him.
 Her father disapproved of the courtship because of Harrison's military career.
 His experience with the soldiers of the Northwest Territory convinced him that they were little more than criminals, and he feared that Harrison's lack of experience in any other field would make it difficult to provide for a family.

 Symmes and Harrison decided to elope while her father was away on business.
 They were married on November 25, 1795, with Dr. Stephen Wood presiding.
 The ceremony may have been in the home of the presiding minister or at the home of Anna's father; historians disagree on the exact location.
 Anna's father was displeased, and weeks went by before he finally spoke to his new son-in-law, demanding to know how he would support a family with Anna.
 William responded that he would use his sword.
 (Note: William Henry Harrison's exact answer is variously quoted as: "by my sword, and my own right arm, sir"; "my sword is my means of support, sir"; or "with my sword, sir, and my good right arm".)
 John's animosity toward William did not last.
 He eventually campaigned on his behalf and named him an executor of his estate.

 Anna accompanied William when he returned to the nearby Fort Washington where he was stationed.
 She lived the traditional life of an army wife, including the associated travel with her husband.
 In 1798, William resigned from the army, purchased land in North Bend, and built a log cabin for their home.
 At this point they had their first child, who had been born in 1796.
 They eventually had ten children together over a period of 18 years.
-Nine of them preceded Anna in death.
+Eight of them preceded Anna in death.